Explainable Equivariant Neural Networks for Particle Physics: PELICAN: -boson 4-momentum reconstruction

 \section{$W$-boson 4-momentum reconstruction}

-To test the equivariant regression architecture described in Section~\ref{architecture} we chose a task where the aim is to reconstruct (or \textit{predict}) the full 4-momentum of the $W$-boson within the Lorentz-boosted top quark decay products.
-Specifically, we consider the same hadronic top quark decay that constitutes the signal in the top-tagging dataset, which uses the $t\to bW\to bqq$ two-step decay, followed by hadronization, showering, and detection.
-Our aim is to reconstruct the true 4-momentum of the $W$-boson given the full set of observed final state particles of the top decay, as represented by the jet constituents.
+To test the equivariant regression architecture described in \secref{architecture} we chose a task where the aim is to reconstruct (or \textit{predict}) the full 4-momentum of the $W$-boson within the Lorentz-boosted top-quark decay products.
+Specifically, we consider the same hadronic top-quark decay process that constitutes the signal in the top-tagging dataset, which uses the $t\to bW\to bqq$ two-step decay, followed by hadronization, showering, and detection.
+Our aim is to reconstruct the true 4-momentum of the $W$-boson given the full set of observed final state particles of the top-quark decay, as represented by the jet constituents.
+The work most closely related to this task is the transformer-based reconstruction of the top quark momentum in ref.~\cite{CPT}, and we employ similar evaluation criteria for our task.